Home RecipesDessertsHow to Make Chocolate Peanut Butter Footballs

 • To make the stitching, draw a long line down the middle of the football, but don't extend it to the ends.
 Now draw short lines across the middle line.
 Draw as many lines as will fit.
 See the pictures for reference.
 To finish the football, draw curved lines on both ends.

 • Let the football stitches dry.
 (Do not place them in the refrigerator for this step because the dark chocolate will get too hard.)
-Finally, gently place a candy stick between the stitching in each football and insert.
-Be careful, or the dark chocolate will crack.
+Then, gently insert a lollipop stick between the stitching on each football.
+Be careful not to crack the dark chocolate.

 Notes